kamejosh/owlbear-hp-tracker/FEATURES_BUGS.md

 ## Feature Ideas

++ Allow statblocks to be hidden from statblock popover
 + Allow dddice user to switch rooms
 + Add customization to HP Bar settings
 + Pagination for statblocks